mabamano/CVPro_Competition_Kit_V2/README.md

 ## 💻 Software for Zoo Safari

-The CVPro kit provides the following software for Zeno (The Zoo Safari Robot):
+The CVPro kit provides the following software for Zeno robot:

 1. **Arduino IDE with Required Libraries:**